zaimabdullah/laravel-10-blog/NOTE-ME.md

 ### User created from filament admin will be an admin-user.

 ### NOTES

 #### Read the comment in upvoteDownvote() method.

 ### THERE IS SOMETHING DIFFERENT IN post_view MIGRATION FILE then in video, i use the github style code.

+#### column field in create_comments_table BUT I DONT USE THE YOUTUBE VIDEO ONE, I FOUND COMMENT UNDER YOUTUBE VIDEO PART 3, I USE COLUMN FIELD FROM THE COMMENT SECTION, THERE IS ONE EXTRA COLUMN ADDED THERE.

+#### to DEBUG DATA PASS in *.BLADE, USE <PRE></PRE>, example in resources/views/livewire/comments.blade.php.

+#### the wire:key in resources/views/livewire/comments.blade.php, i slightly change it to use just like how livewire documentation prefer BUT IF IN FUTURE THERE PROB, CHANGE TO YOUTUBE THAT I COMMENT IN THAT FILE.

+#### because of livewire v3, my reset textarea field in comment-create.blade + CommentCreate.php not working unless i comment-out code in resources/js/app.js file.

+#### change sidebar aside tag style class so it hidden in small screen.

+#### <!-- <livewire:comment-item :comment="$comment" wire:key="{{ $comment->id }}-{{ $comment->comments->count() }}" /> --> the key has to be like that to make sure comments can be display more than one + can be auto display after new comment create/delete/edit/reply-add, edit, delete.

 ### ERROR
 1. THE VIEWS, UPVOTES, DOWNVOTES STILL ERROR.
 DOES NOT LOOK LIKE THE YOUTUBE + SHOULD HAVE RUN THE COMMAND LINE WITH "--resource=PostResource" BECAUSE NOW DASHBOARD GOT ERROR.
 #### When Zura created the custom widgets, he gave the command "php artisan make:filament-widget PostOverview" without specifying the resource with "--resource=PostResource".
 That is the reason these widgets are shown in dashboard as well.
 If you want the widgets to be shown only in view post page you should give "php artisan make:filament-widget PostOverview --resource=PostResource" command.

 2. Update the top@topic nav to properly render in mobile screen.
-But Username + profile + logout not yet.
+But Username + profile + logout not yet. ---i think solve, good enough

 3. Still Problem About Us content out-of-boundary. ---solve after install breeze

 4. But if current user view one single post/article then refresh their browser, the data also got save many time.

+5. Comment do not clear after submitting. ---solve after commenting alpinejs related code in js/app.js

+6. The comment can go more than second level (comment-reply-reply...) but the second reply delete will be problem, not autorefresh/auto not display after delete.

 ### CHALLENGE
-#### As youtube suggestion, generate random token & save this in user\'s cookie and give this random token associated a lifetime like one hour and you will assume that all views the specific user will make on this post/article in one hour will be considered as one view.
+1. As youtube suggestion, generate random token & save this in user\'s cookie and give this random token associated a lifetime like one hour and you will assume that all views the specific user will make on this post/article in one hour will be considered as one view.
+2. Implement soft delete on post, categories and most important comment exm: someone delete a comment and someone blaming someone else you can check in the DB that the actual comment was presented there.

 <!-- Project Related -->